 Decrease impact on financial aid

-Unlike some other types of college savings accounts, 529 accounts owned by a parent have a relatively minor impact on financial aid because the assets aren't considered the child's.
+Unlike some other types of education savings account, 529 accounts owned by a parent have a relatively minor impact on higher-education financial aid because the assets aren’t considered the child’s.